 The proposed electrical service to the site will be provided by Seattle City Light.
-New water service will be required for irrigation provided by Seattle Public Utilities and is anticipated to be run from 35th Ave S to the east side of the site.
+New water service will be required for water for dogs and for irrigation provided by Seattle Public Utilities and is anticipated to be run from S Myrtle St to the north side of the site.